avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 make obj
 ```

 Essentially, `obj` serves as an alias for `testintmath.o` and `intmath.o`.
-This rule takes advantage of the fact that
+This rule takes advantage of the fact that calling a target causes its dependencies to be processed.

-An interesting observation is that in this use case of phony targets, it does not actually matter if a file named obj in fact exists in the project directory, since whereby running `make obj` is functionally equivalent to running `make testintmath.o intmath.o`.
-We mentioned eariler that so-long as a target's commands are satisfied, make considers the target up-to-date.
-The target obj does not have any command, so this condition is trivially satisfied.&#x20;
+An interesting observation that we're not actually concerned about a file named obj existing in the project directory, since even if it did exist this rule would work as intended.
+Nevertheless, declaring it .PHONY is good practice, this allows make to optimize its rule handling procedure (For example, many will not look for an implicit time to build obj).

+#x20;

 #### Standard Phony Targets